-It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
+It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexual orientation, political or financial status, or similar.
 Glyn School is dedicated to preparing students for their adult life beyond the formal examined curriculum and ensuring that it promotes and reinforces British values to all its students.

 The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
 The government set out its definition of British values in the 2011 Prevent Strategy.

 - The rule of law

 - Mutual respect

 - Tolerance of those of different faiths and beliefs